jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Legends

 At this point, all the text on the plot is pretty visible!
 However, there's one thing that's still not quite clear to viewers.
 In daily life, people refer to the "cut" of a diamond by terms like "round cut" or "princess cut" to describe the *shape* of the diamond.
 That's not what we're talking about here when we're discussing "cut".
 In these data, "cut" refers to the quality of the diamond, not the shape.
 Let's be sure that's clear as well!
-We can change that using an additional layer and `guides()`!
+We can change the name of the legend by using an additional layer and the `guides()` and `guide_legend()` functions of the `ggplot2` package!

 ```r